 The Future is at the Library

 Committed to helping our great public libraries be extraordinary, BPLF continues to work to bring donors, patrons, volunteers, and library staff together.
 Fostering innovation and excellence in the programs, services, and facilities of our libraries, our donors have recently funded the creation of a mobile book-bicycle, the Branch Out!
-Campaign that doubled attendance at library programs, and—over the next several years—we will work with the Library and the community on necessary renovations to the beloved Central Library, especially focusing on services and facilities for Berkeley’s young adults.
+Campaign that doubled attendance at library programs, and—over the next several years—we will work with the Library and the community on necessary renewals to the Central Library, which now after twenty years of intense use, is showing its wear.

 Your support gives our libraries the power to try new ideas and to bring everyone in our community into the library and into the future together.